-There are many ways to optimize Jetty, which vary depending on the situation.
+There are many ways to optimize Jetty which vary depending on the situation.
 Are you trying to optimize for number of requests within a given amount of time?
 Are you trying to optimize the serving of static content?
 Do you have a large bit of hardware that you want to give entirely over to Jetty to use to its heart’s delight?
-Here are a few of the many different ways to optimize Jetty.
+This chapter examines a few of the many different ways to optimize Jetty.

-These options are general to the Sun JVM, and work in a JDK 6 installation.
+These options are general to the Oracle JVM, and work in a Java 8 installation.
 They provide good information about how your JVM is running; based on that initial information, you can then tune more finely.